California limited liability company (and partnership) disputes | Courtroom war stories and lessons learned

 The court also noted that a buyout of Cooper’s interest was consistent with the relief that Reliant had sought in the first place.
 “Reliant’s complaint was filed to do exactly what the court has now done, and had the equitable power to do.
 A court of equity has broad powers and comparatively unlimited discretion to do equity without being bound by any strict rules of procedure.”

-The Reliant also parties argued that the buyout damages were duplicative of the damages awarded for fraud.
+The Reliant parties also argued that the buyout damages were duplicative of the damages awarded for fraud.
 The court rejected this argument too, ruling “There were no duplicative damages awarded.”
 The jury’s award of damages for fraud “compensated Cooper for the monies he should have received as distributions as a one-third owner.
 The court’s award of $4.2 million compensates Cooper for his equity interest in Reliant, in return for which he gives up his ownership interest.
 There is no duplication anywhere.”

 Lesson